gl-inet/docs4.x/docs/interface_guide/network_storage.md

     - Guide of connect to Samba server by [Files](https://apps.apple.com/us/app/files/id1232058109){target="_blank"} app.

         Open the **Files** app.
 It's installed by default so you should find it on your home screen.
-As **Files** is now a removable app, you might need to reinstall it from the App Store if it doesn’t show up.
+As **Files** is now a removable app, you might need to reinstall it from the App Store if it doesn't show up.

         ![search files on iphone](https://static.gl-inet.com/docs/en/4/tutorials/network_storage/samba_client/ios15-iphone-12-pro-home-screen-search-files.jpg){class="glboxshadow" width=300"}